pharmaverse/admiralophtha/README.md

 * [Slack](https://pharmaverse.slack.com/) - for
   informal discussions, Q\&A and building our user community.
-If you don’t have access, use this [link](https://join.slack.com/t/pharmaverse/shared_invite/zt-yv5atkr4-Np2ytJ6W_QKz_4Olo7Jo9A) to join the pharmaverse Slack workspace
+If you don't have access, use this [link](https://join.slack.com/t/pharmaverse/shared_invite/zt-yv5atkr4-Np2ytJ6W_QKz_4Olo7Jo9A) to join the pharmaverse Slack workspace
 * [GitHub